TimeTuna

 Removing a cohost

-Open the booking page, find the cohost row, and click Remove.
+Open the booking page, go to Schedule, find the cohost row under Hosts and hours, and click the × next to it.
 Existing bookings keep the original cohost attached; only future bookings are affected.

 Cohost calendars go stale too